-This award recognizes research achievements of outstanding quality by an active scientist working at the frontiers of brain research, at any career stage PhD or MD onwards, from countries underrepresented among neuroscience publications and conferences.
+This award was established in 2021 in order to recognise yearly research achievements of outstanding quality by an active scientist working at the frontiers of brain research, at any career stage PhD or MD onwards, who has made contributions to diversity, equity and inclusion (DEI) issues in their career, and who is currently working in a country underrepresented among neuroscience publications and conferences.
 In addition to highlighting the awarded individual’s scientific excellence, this prize will support regional diversity and increase visibility of both the scientist and their institution.

-Eligibility: The award is open to active scientists of any origin, at any career stage PhD or MD onwards, working in a research institution in countries underrepresented3 among neuroscience publications and conferences.
+Eligibility: The award is open to active scientists of any origin, at any career stage PhD or MD onwards, working in a research institution in countries underrepresented1 among neuroscience publications and conferences.

 Procedure: Candidates can either self-nominate or be nominated by fellow neuroscientists.
 Current members of the ALBA Board of Directors and ALBA Awards working group are ineligible for this award.
 Selection of the award winner will be made by an ad hoc committee set by the ALBA Network.
-The decision taken by the Selection committee is based on the outstanding quality of research achievements of candidates from diverse and historically underrepresented backgrounds.
-The successful candidate will be notified by mid-October.
+Important criteria of assessment will be (a) the scientific accomplishments of the candidate (b) their contributions to mentorship and DEI issues in their career (c) the proposed content of the lecture which should be appealing to the broad neuroscience audience of the FENS meeting.
+The successful candidate will be notified a month after the nomination deadline.
 Candidates who have not received notification by this date should assume that they have not been successful.

 Candidates should submit the following: